LafargeHolcim says Schmidheiny to step down from board

-ZURICH (Reuters) - LafargeHolcim (LHN.S) said on Wednesday that Thomas Schmidheiny, the cement maker’s largest shareholder and a driving force behind the merger which created the company, will step down from its board at its 2018 annual general meeting.
+ZURICH, April 4 (Reuters) - LafargeHolcim said on Wednesday that Thomas Schmidheiny, the cement maker’s largest shareholder and a driving force behind the merger which created the company, will step down from its board at its 2018 annual general meeting.

 Schmidheiny, who owns 11.4 percent of the Franco-Swiss company, will remain a shareholder, it said.